robvold/send_nudes/README.md

 _**send_nudes**_: A simple tool for writing text to your commit history calendar.

 It works for both Github and Gitlab.
 It supports most of the ascii character set, including all the capital letters, and the most commonly used special characers.
 For a complete list, look at the `letters.py`-file.
-There is no limits to the length of the text printed.

 It works by creating a shell-script, that uses gits ability to make commits in the past.